Episode Transcript

 hundred and five degrees outside.
 She doesn't turn the air

-conditioning on until she gets everything set.
-So if you're
+conditioning on until she gets everything set so if you're

-coming out of surgery and she's driving.
+coming out of surgery and she's driving, you turn that

-the biggest plane.
+biggest plane.
 She begins her check down.
-She takes
+She takes the

-the mirror like it would have changed since she went in.
+mirror like it would have changed since she went in.

 She sets the mirror, She sets her side mirrors.
 These